 It is time for a revolutionary change.

 We need more than new strategies, approaches, systems and structures; we need a whole new perspective.
-It is time to approach bullying from a bigger picture perspective, an understanding that if we step back from the minutiae of prevention programs, intervention strategies, and postvention treatment services, and look at bullying from a revolutionary position of working to create cultural and societal change, a world without bullying is possible.
+It is time to approach bullying from a bigger picture perspective.
+If we step back from the minutiae of prevention programs, intervention strategies, and postvention treatment services; if we look at bullying from a revolutionary position of working to create cultural and societal change – we will see that a world without bullying is possible.
 We need to look deeper, and focus our energies on developing environments that are able to sustain change.

 Interventions and strategies are obviously important, but they cannot be our first or only line of defence.
 Wouldn’t it be great if they were only needed to catch the cases that fall through the cracks in a world otherwise free of bullying?